General Terms and Conditions of Business

 b) Payment in instalments shall require prior agreement/arrangement with the Supplier.

-c) In the case of a default in payment, the Supplier shall be entitled to withdraw from the contract after the expiry of a reasonable grace period.
+c) In the event of late payment, the seller is entitled to withdraw from the contract if he has unsuccessfully determined a reasonable period for performance or supplementary performance.

 a) Unless otherwise agreed prior to the conclusion of the sales contract, the delivery of the goods shall generally take place by despatching the goods to the address within Germany specified by the Purchaser or to the countries that can be selected during the ordering process.
 Deliveries to any other countries are not possible.